Michael-Warrick/MPIKit/README.md

 # MPIKit
-An Objective-C wrapper for MPI (Message Passing Interface).
+An experimental Objective-C wrapper for MPI (Message Passing Interface).